...

 Have you had any experience with the Clevercircles platform from the bank CIC?
 In my opinion, it would be worth a comparison, as I also find this solution very interesting.

-It is passively invested in 16 different index funds and ETF's (depending on the desired / met asset allocation).
-As I am a bit more intensively involved with the subject matter, it is also valuable for me to know in which individual index funds and ETF's the money is invested.
+Passive investments are made in 16 different index funds and ETFs (depending on the desired/targeted asset allocation).
+As I am a bit more familiar with the subject matter, it is also valuable for me to know in which individual index funds and ETFs the money is invested.
 The factsheets for the individual products are freely accessible on the platform.

 The fees start at 0.6% (depending on the assets) and are therefore slightly higher than e.g. TrueWealth.
 What I find exciting about Clevercircles is the approach of collective intelligence, which can be used to roughly estimate market expectations.
 Everyone can decide for themselves if and how much trust is placed in which grouping.
 Of course, it is also very easy to follow the initial strategy using rebalancing.